© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Halford Bridge is a scheduled monument protected by Historic England under reference 1005737.
 View the official record →

-Halford Bridge is a stone bridge of medieval origin located in Warwickshire, crossing the River Stour near the village of Halford.
+Halford Bridge is a stone bridge crossing the River Avon in Warwickshire, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005737.

 Halford Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005737.